kubernetes-retired/service-catalog/docs/install.md

 With Minikube v0.26+, do not specify `--extra-config`.
-The flag has since been changed to `--extra-config=apiserver.authorization-mode` and the Minikube now uses RBAC by default.
+The flag has since been changed to `--extra-config=apiserver.authorization-mode` and Minikube now uses RBAC by default.
 Specifying the older flag may cause the start command to hang.

 ### `hack/local-cluster-up.sh`